US Diploma Delivered in Vietnam

 • For teen learners from 13 years old above with a minimum English proficiency of B1 CEFR

-• Training duration: from 2 to 4 years for a total of 10 courses (5 credits) as follows
+• Training duration: from 2 to 4 years for a total of 10 courses (5 credits)

 • To receive a US High School Diploma, learners must complete 20 credits, including 15 credits transferred from Vietnam's General Education Curriculum.